Downsizing Parents Guide: 5 Tips for Downsizing Seniors into a Smaller Home

 - Remove duplicate items: While duplicate items may have been able to fit in the old home, they will only clutter a downsized home.
 Items that are not damaged and still have life left in them can be given to family members, friends or donated.

 Let a Storage Unit Rental Help with the Transition

 When everything else is changing, there’s some comfort to keeping items that remind you of your old home.
 If your mom or dad want to hold onto more items than can fit in their new home, consider renting a storage unit to hold extra items.
-This is a great option for storing seasonal items that are only needed annually, like holiday decorations.
+Not only does this help to downsize for your parents but this is a great option for storing seasonal items that are only needed annually, like holiday decorations.
 Brentwood Self Storage has a storage facility in Brentwood, CA with many different sized storage options.
 Our storage facilities also have climate controlled storage options for storing items sensitive to fluctuations in temperature.
 Reserve your storage unit with Brentwood Self Storage today!